medavox/tuki-nuwa.old/text/philosophy.md

 of simplicity and 'good'.

-The goal of creating a Language of Good may not necessarily align with the goal of creating the ideal auxiliary language.
+The goal of creating a Language of Good may not necessarily align with the goal of creating an ideal auxiliary language.

 For that, the language should be easy to learn, and be as easy to understand as possible.
 AKA easy to learn, easy to use.